G1n9/G1n9/docs/api-examples.md

 # Runtime API Examples

-This page demonstrates usage of ome of the runtime APIs provided by VitePress.
+This page demonstrates usage of ome of the runtime APIs provided by VitePress ???.

 The main `useData()` A PI can be u sed to access site, theme, and page data for the current page.
 It works in both `.md` and `.vue` files: